 North Area – November to February – Usually cold and misty.
 Jacket, probably scarf and maybe an umbrella.
 March to June, starts to warm up nicely and pleasant time.
-July / September – hot and humid, with chance of cyclone.
+July / September – hot and humid, with a chance of cyclone.
 October -generally pleasant.

-Central Area – November to February – Usually cool, heavy showers, higher sea swells – good for sightseeing and golf, less so for beach activity – brrr !
-March starts to warm up and generally hot and sunny April to September, most popular time for the beach.
+Central Area – November to February – Usually cool, heavy showers, higher sea swells – good for sightseeing and golf, less so for beach activity – brrr!
+March starts to warm up and generally hot and sunny April to September, the most popular time for the beach.
 Late August to October can start to see more humidity and occasional cyclones.